Raefer/config/README.md

 # Config
-Config files, as though they were in `$HOME`, and some other miscellaneous configuration files.
+Dotfiles, as though they were in `$HOME`, and some other miscellaneous configuration files.
+Time in UTC.